CUH Logo

 What do we do if we want embryos frozen?

-Where applicable, both partners must give consent to freezing and storage of your blastocysts.
-At the time of your embryo transfer we will discuss with you the quality of any remaining embryos so it is important we know your wishes before this point in your treatment cycle.
+Both sperm and egg providers must give consent to freezing and storage of your blastocysts.
+At the time of your embryo transfer we will discuss with you the quality of any remaining embryos, so it is important we know your wishes before this point in your treatment cycle.
 The embryologist will let you know if freezing is recommended based on your own unique treatment cycle results.
-Freezing of any suitable embryos will be done on day 5, we will also freeze top quality blastocysts on day 6.
-Blood samples will have been taken from both partners, to test for HIV and Hepatitis B & C. The results of these tests need to have returned before we are able to store your blastocysts.
+Freezing of any suitable embryos will be done on day 5, we will also freeze good quality blastocysts on day 6.

-The tests are performed to allow us to store your blastocysts appropriately in a screened or viral positive storage facility as appropriate and may be funded by the NHS or in some cases you may have to pay for them.
-The cost for the tests in such circumstances is available in the Cambridge IVF schedule of fees.
-Additional tests may be performed depending on your personal circumstances and you will be informed if we plan to carry out further testing during your appointment.
-If any of the test results return indicating an infection we will notify you and arrange an appointment for you to see a medical practitioner.
+Blood samples will have been taken from both partners, to test for HIV and Hepatitis B & C. These tests are performed to allow us to store your blastocysts appropriately in a screened or viral positive storage facility as appropriate.
+Screening tests may be funded by the NHS or in some cases you may have to self-fund these (please refer to our website for our current pricelist).
+Additional tests may be performed depending on your personal circumstances and you will be informed if further testing is required during your appointment.
+If any of the test results return indicating an infection, we will notify you and arrange an appointment for you to see a medical practitioner.

 Could anything go wrong with our Storage?

 We do everything we can to maintain a high quality cryostore here at Cambridge IVF.
 We have a system in place that monitors the cryostore continually and will alert us immediately if there is the slightest suggestion of a problem.
 We use a high security storage system to reduce the theoretical risks of cross contamination between samples.
-Even with our exacting standards and commitment to quality in everything we do, we cannot provide a guarantee that your samples may not be affected in the event of an ‘act of god’, civil disturbance, catastrophic equipment failure or any other unexpected and abnormal occurrence which may affect our service or facilities.
+Even with our exacting standards and commitment to quality, we cannot provide a guarantee that your samples may not be affected in the event of an ‘act of god’, civil disturbance, catastrophic equipment failure or any other unexpected and abnormal occurrence which may affect our service or facilities.

 Clinical Results